CS

 Feature Showdown

-The MINI Cooper features a 9.4-inch touchscreen, while the Mercedes-Benz A-Class gets a 10.3-inch display.
+The MINI Cooper features a 9.4-inch touchscreen, while the Mercedes-Benz A-Class gets a 10.3-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The MINI Cooper stands out with wireless Apple CarPlay/Android Auto, head-up display and wireless charging that you will not find on the Mercedes-Benz A-Class.
 The Mercedes-Benz A-Class counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.